Container structure

 The CITATION.cff

-file format is described here.
+file full format specifications and documentation is described here.